by Susan Flantzer

 Sayako and Yoshiki Kuroda started their life together at a condominium they rented near the palace.
 The government provided the couple with a one-time payment of 152.5 million yen or 1.29 million dollars.
 Sayako resigned from her job as an ornithologist to focus on her new life.

-In 2012, Sayako was given the role of sacred priestess at the Ise Shrine which recognizes the ancestral gods, specifically the Sun Goddess, Amaterasu Omikami, from whom it is believed that the Imperial Family descended.
+In 2012, Sayako was given the role of a sacred priestess at the Ise Shrine which recognizes the ancestral gods, specifically the Sun Goddess, Amaterasu Omikami, from whom it is believed that the Imperial Family descended.
 She serves as an assistant to the highest priestess at the shrine, Atsuko Ikeda, who is Emperor Akihito’s older sister and who also had to relinquish her membership in the Imperial Family upon her marriage.
 The highest priestess serves the Sun Goddess, representing the Emperor.
 The title has always been held by a current or former member of the Imperial Family.
 Atsuko Ikeda presides over the shrine’s rituals, but needs assistance in her duties due to her old age.